Gender pay gap

 NCHA is committed to the principle of equal opportunities and equal treatment for all colleagues, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 As such we use a gender neutral job evaluation scheme to grade roles and determine pay.

-• The proportion of male colleagues in NCHA receiving a bonus is 15% and the proportion of female colleagues receiving a bonus is 14%.
-(In 2021, this was 85% for both men and women.)
+- The proportion of male colleagues in NCHA receiving a bonus is 13% and the proportion of female colleagues receiving a bonus is 16%.

 Pay quartiles

-• 27% of people in the lower pay quartile are men, and 73% are women.
-(These percentages were the same in 2021.)
+- 25% of people in the lower pay quartile are men, and 75% are women.

-• 30% of people in the lower middle pay quartile are men, and 70% are women.
-(These percentages were the same in 2021.)
+- 28% of people in the lower middle pay quartile are men, and 72% are women.

-• 36% of people in the upper middle pay quartile are men, and 64% are women.
-(In 2021, 41% of people in the upper middle pay quartile were men, and 59% were women.)
+- 42% of people in the upper middle pay quartile are men, and 58% are women.

-These figures have been calculated using the methodologies used in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
+These figures have been calculated using the methodologies used in the gender pay gap reporting guidance for employers.

 Summary

-Compared to last year, the gender pay gap has increased.
-The mean average is 0.4% higher, and the median average has increased by 0.1%.
+Compared to last year, the gender pay gap has slightly decreased.
+The mean pay gap has decreased from 13.3% in 2022 to 13.2%:

 Why we have a gender pay gap

-Most of the issues that contribute to NCHA's gender pay gap are reflected in the UK economy and are not unique to NCHA:
+Most of the issues that contribute to NCHA's gender pay gap are reflected in the UK economy and are not unique to us:

-• Women are under-represented in more senior roles at NCHA.
-Our workforce on the date of the snapshot is made up of 67% women.
-Women occupy 64% of managerial roles, and the percentage of those at executive and senior leadership groups is 35.7%.
-This picture is replicated across the UK economy, as women are less likely to hold senior roles and more likely to be in frontline roles.
+- Women are underrepresented in senior roles at NCHA.
+Our workforce on the date of the snapshot is made up of 66% women.
+Women occupied 64% of managerial roles overall, but 38% of senior leadership roles.
+This trend is replicated across the UK economy, as women are less likely to hold senior roles and more likely to be in frontline roles.

-• Occupational segregation, which remains what we consider to be the main reason for our gender pay gap results.
-Women are over-represented in lower paid care roles in NCHA.
+- Occupational segregation, which remains what we consider the main reason for our gender pay gap results.
+Women are overrepresented in lower paid care roles at NCHA.
 This is reflected in the fact that women are over-represented in the lowest quartiles.
+If there were an even distribution of women across our pay quartiles, then we would expect to see 10% fewer women in the lower pay quartile.

-• More women than men are part time.
-We know from previous years that the number of jobs performed on a part time or zero hour basis is higher in the lower quartile (around 47%) compared to the upper quartile (19%).
-However this differential is reducing and the move towards hybrid working may positively impact employment choices and flexibility.
+- More women than men are part-time.
+At the snapshot date, the number of jobs performed on a part-time or zero hour basis was higher in the lower quartile (46%) compared to the upper quartile (18%).
+The number of jobs at higher grades that are part-time may affect employment choices and flexibility.

 The gender pay gap is different to equal pay

 Equal pay deals with the pay differences between men and women who carry out the same jobs, similar jobs or work of equal value.
-It is unlawful to pay people unequally because they are a man or a woman.
-The gender pay gap shows the difference in the average pay between all men and women in a workforce.
+It is unlawful to pay people unequally because of their gender.
+The gender pay gap shows the difference in the average pay between all men and women in all jobs in a workforce.

 NCHA is committed to the principle of equal opportunities and equal treatment for all colleagues, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 As such, we use a gender neutral job evaluation scheme to grade roles and determine pay.